3 Reproducible workflows

 We have discussed at length the need to share code, and we have put forward an approach to this using GitHub.
 And in Chapter 10, we will discuss sharing data.
 But, there is another requirement to enable other people to run our code.
 In Chapter 2 we discussed how R itself, as well as R packages update from time to time, as new functionality is developed, errors fixed, and other general improvements made.
 Online Appendix A describes how one advantage of the tidyverse is that it can update faster than base R, because it is more specific.
 But this could mean that even if we were to share all the code and data that we use, it is possible that the software versions that have become available would cause errors.

 The solution to this is to detail the environment that was used.
 There are a large number of ways to do this, and they can add complexity.
 We just focus on documenting the version of R and R packages that were used, and making it easier for others to install that exact version.
-We use renv to do this.
+Essentially we are just isolating the set-up that we used because that will help with reproducibility (Perkel 2023).
+In R we can use renv to do this.

 Once renv is installed and loaded, we use init() to get the infrastructure set-up that we will need.
 We are going to create a file that will record the packages and versions used.
 We then use snapshot() to actually document what we are using.
 This creates a “lockfile” that records the information.